saraxiao0/wonderSplash/README.md

 * run `git push` --- this will upload all the changes you've made to the Github version of the project
   * you may need to run `git pull` first, which downloads all the changes from the Github version of the project, before you push
     * you may need to add/commit your changes before you pull, or you'll get a warning about how they'll be overridden

+you can also use the git or vscode gui but I'm not super familiar with them :\